apache/www-site/content/foundation/marks/services.md

 exclusive or controlling relationship with any Apache project or with the ASF as a whole, or with any service related to our products.

-For example, we woudl not permit a website declaring itself "The Only Host For Apache Example" since it implies an exclusive resource.
+For example, we would not permit a website declaring itself "The Only Host For Apache Example" since it implies an exclusive resource.
 Likewise, we do not allow branding or taglines such as "The Apache Example Project Leaders", since that implies control of the Apache Example project.